irrld/AccuWeatherPOJO/README.md

 ```java
 Weather weather = WeatherAPI.getWeather("key","lang","locationID");
 ```
-If you write `weather.` your ide will show methods.
-Go with that.
+If you write `weather.` your ide should show the methods that you can use.

-I dont have a public repository for this project, just clone and use jar or use sources in your project.
+I don't setup a public repository for this project, you can compile it yourself or use the sources directly in your project.